Moving on from 2020: Rituals and Talismans for marking significant accomplishments with system involved youth

 The thread that stitches together all the pieces of her work life is care, compassion and comfort for suffering people who find themselves outside the system of norms in American mainstream culture.

 As a person who has lived outside those norms all her life, Mama Shoshana says with conviction, “We have our unconventional ways, and I am here to tell you that they are valid.
 There are many roads up this mountain called life, and we survive the craziness by stitching together all we learn from one another.”

 Shoshana has developed a range of learning interventions and activities including:

 - Developing a "spiritual toolbox" for journeying through life's deepest challenges,

 - Bereavement training programs for social workers, care aides, case managers and paraprofessionals

 - Grief support programs for groups and teams

 - Needs assessment tool for anticipatory grief and loss in clients and families

 She is also the author of The Phoenixx Haggadah.

-This course meets the qualifications for (3.75) BBS CEUs for LCSWs and MFTs as required by the California Board of Behavioral Sciences & is provided by Fred Finch Youth Center, CAMFT Provider #045295.
+This course meets the qualifications for (3.75) BBS CEUs for LCSWs, LMFTs, LPCCs, and LEPs as required by the California Board of Behavioral Sciences & is provided by Fred Finch Youth Center, CAMFT Provider #045295.